kellyluo25/recollectives/_posts/2022-06-24-collections-13.md

 The sovereignty of the dystopia isn't waiting for us in an untouchable, far-off future.
 It sits in a classical building high up on a hill, twisting its hands and thinking it knows best.
 Its machinations are little pulses of seismic activity: small earthquakes that tremble into full-blown natural disasters across the social topography.
 For a long while, we've felt the ground sinking beneath our feet.
 Today, it's swallowing us whole.

-The legends of David v.
-Goliath persist because when David falls, he gets to get back up.
+The legend of David v.
+Goliath persists because when David falls, he gets to get back up.
 No bruises on his knee or gashes on his palm.
 Unscathed.
 When laws and institutions and an entire judicial system fail the girl, she becomes the failure.
 Judicial precedent cannot save her; somebody made up that word once in old French, and now, precedent is just another word for a stone left unturned.
 Sometimes, she wonders if precedent is just the word that cowards use when they're scared to face the truth.

 I woke up this morning, looked at my phone, and wanted to go back to sleep.
 I wanted to return to my body, but it doesn't really belong to us anymore, does it.
 Maybe that's what those movies were trying to tell us all along.